ohler55/oj/README.md

 ## <a name="links">Links of Interest</a>

+[Need for Speed](http://www.ohler.com/software/thoughts/Blog/Entries/2012/3/13_Need_for_Speed.html) for an overview of how Oj::Doc was designed.

 *Fast XML parser and marshaller on RubyGems*: https://rubygems.org/gems/ox

 *Fast XML parser and marshaller on GitHub*: https://rubygems.org/gems/ox

 ## <a name="release">Release Notes</a>

-### Release 0.9.0
+### Release 1.0.0

-- Added support for circular references.
+ - The screaming fast Oj::Doc parser added.

 ## <a name="description">Description</a>